Alice J. Shaw: Biography

 Later in life, she performed with two of her daughters, Ethel and Elsie, whistling and singing twins known as "the May Blossoms".
 Shaw also made some of the earliest recordings of whistling.
-In 1888, while touring England, she made wax cylinders with Edison's representative, George Edward Gouraud.
+In 1888, while touring England, she made wax cylinders with Thomas Edison's representative, George Edward Gouraud.
 She later made commercial recordings, some of which have survived.
-She was also one of the earliest celebrity spokeswomen for a weight loss product, in 1897 ads for "Dr. Edison Obesity Pills and Obesity Fruit Salts".
+She was also one of the earliest celebrity spokeswomen for a weight loss product, in 1897 adverts for "Dr. Edison Obesity Pills and Obesity Fruit Salts".

 Personal life and death

 Alice Horton married William Holland Shaw.
 They had four daughters before they divorced in 1888.
 There was a rumor that she divorced to marry "Buffalo Bill", William Cody.
 She testified that she had no material assets and lived with her aunt in 1903.
 She hoped to marry again, to David L. Howell, but he died in 1907, before their wedding.
 She died in 1918, aged 64 or 65.